 These soy glazed walnuts are seriously so easy to make:

-First, stir all your glaze ingredients together.
+Then, add all your glaze ingredients to the walnuts

 Chances are, you have all of the ingredients for this recipe lying around your kitchen.
 I love using fresh grated ginger and garlic as it adds an extra pop of flavor.
 However, if you don’t have these, skip an unnecessary trip to the store and use ground ginger and garlic powder instead.
 Either way, they are so delicious!